juliafmorgado/30DaysOtel/week2/day9.md

 ## Adding attributes: Making spans searchable

 Attributes turn timing data into stories.
 Without them, you see "this took 500ms."
-With them, you see "processing order #12345 for user premium-tier-user took 500ms."
+With them, we see "processing order #12345 for user premium-tier-user took 500ms."

 ```javascript
 // Node.js